realrkm/BMAMessenger/.github/README.md

 BMA Messenger is an Android application for sending SMS messages and sharing PDF documents via WhatsApp (tested on v2.26.5.74).
 It is built with Jetpack Compose, Retrofit, and Kotlin Coroutines.

 ---
+---

+## ✨ Features

+- **Send SMS** — Send individual or bulk SMS messages directly from the app.
+- **Share PDF** — Generate job card PDFs and share them via WhatsApp.
+- **Pull to Refresh** — Swipe down to reload the list of pending messages.
+- **Configurable Settings** — Set your Anvil base URL and message refresh interval.
+- **Dark Theme** — A clean, modern dark UI built with Material 3.

+---

 ## 📋 Prerequisites